therealsweven/text-editor-PWA/README.md

 This is a web application to be used as a basic text editor.
 The app may be installed as a PWA and the text editor will track inputs even when not connected to the internet.

-Link to deployes app: https://text-editor-pwa-roberts.herokuapp.com/
+Link to deployed app: https://text-editor-pwa-roberts.herokuapp.com/

 ## Table of Contents